 1. Identify what makes you unique and what your strengths are.
 How do people identify you?
 How do clients describe you when referring people to you?
 I always advise that if someone else can pick up your brochure and plug their name into it, you’re not finished.

 2. Identify your passions.
 Never stop learning and fine-tuning.
 Chart and execute a plan to move from novice to expert.
 Continuing education is not just about reportable hours.
 Be creative in your choices.

 3. Be authentic in your style.
 Your values, persona, passions, and focus should be consistent but not set in stone.
-Over the years it will change as you mature and gain knowledge.
-My renewed focus on wellness allows me to maintain my love of therapeutic spa and indigenous traditions as well as my passion for teaching.
+Over the years, it will change as you mature and gain knowledge.
+My renewed focus on wellness allows me to maintain my love of therapeutic spas and indigenous traditions, as well as my passion for teaching.
 But it requires that I take my knowledge to a new level and expand my understanding.
-It also challenges me to be more cognizant of the mind body connection in the treatment room.
+It also challenges me to be more cognizant of the mind-body connection in the treatment room.

-4. Teach others, whether it’s the professional community, community at large or clients.
-I always tell my educators that teaching will never pay as much as practicing but it will make you a better therapist.
-At the very least you can use social media as a simple way to communicate and enlighten others.
+4. Teach others, whether it’s the professional community, the community at large, or clients.
+I always tell my educators that teaching will never pay as much as practicing, but it will make you a better therapist.
+At the very least, you can use social media as a simple way to communicate and enlighten others.

-Here is my work in progress: Time Well Spent is dedicated to servicing clients who are serious about results and are seeking treatment sessions that are an investment in their quality of life.
-Every session is custom designed so that each minute spent with us has value, an esthetic component and answers directly to the client’s wellness goals.
-We integrate restorative massage, innovative techniques and indigenous modalities to deliver the therapeutic benefits of relaxation and rejuvenation.
+Here is my work in progress: Time Well Spent is dedicated to servicing clients who are serious about results and seek treatment sessions that are an investment in their quality of life.
+Every session is custom designed so that each minute spent with us has value, anesthetic component, and answers directly to the client’s wellness goals.
+We integrate restorative massage, innovative techniques, and indigenous modalities to deliver the therapeutic benefits of relaxation and rejuvenation.